The mission of Children's Medical Center is "to make life better for children."

 About the Children's Research Institute

 Children’s Medical Center Research Institute at UT Southwestern (CRI) is a joint venture positioned to build upon the comprehensive clinical expertise of Children’s Medical Center Dallas and the internationally recognized scientific environment of UT Southwestern Medical Center.
 CRI’s mission is to perform transformative biomedical research to better understand the biological basis of disease.

 Established in 2011, CRI is creating interdisciplinary groups of exceptional scientists and physicians to pursue research at the interface of regenerative medicine, cancer biology and metabolism, which together hold unusual potential for discoveries that can yield groundbreaking advances in science and medicine.

 More information about CRI is available on its website: cri.utsw.edu.

 About UT Southwestern Medical Center

 UT Southwestern, one of the premier academic medical centers in the nation, integrates pioneering biomedical research with exceptional clinical care and education.
-The institution’s faculty has many distinguished members, including five who have been awarded Nobel Prizes since 1985.
-Numbering more than 2,700, the faculty is responsible for groundbreaking medical advances and is committed to translating science-driven research quickly to new clinical treatments.
-UT Southwestern physicians provide medical care in 40 specialties to nearly 100,000 hospitalized patients and oversee more than 2.1 million outpatient visits a year.
+The institution’s faculty includes many distinguished members, including six who have been awarded Nobel Prizes since 1985.
+The faculty of more than 2,700 is responsible for groundbreaking medical advances and is committed to translating science-driven research quickly to new clinical treatments.
+UT Southwestern physicians provide medical care in 40 specialties to about 92,000 hospitalized patients and oversee approximately 2.1 million outpatient visits a year.